StarRocks/starrocks/docs/en/data_source/catalog/hive_catalog.md

 - Directly query data stored in Hive without the need to manually create tables.
 - Use [INSERT INTO](../../sql-reference/sql-statements/data-manipulation/INSERT.md) or asynchronous materialized views (which are supported from v2.5 onwards) to process data stored in Hive and load the data into StarRocks.
-- Perform operations on StarRocks to create or drop Hive databases and tables, or sink data from StarRocks tables to Parquet-formatted Hive tables by using [INSERT INTO](../../sql-reference/sql-statements/data-manipulation/INSERT.md) (this feature is supported from v3.2 onwards).
+- Perform operations on StarRocks to create or drop Hive databases and tables, or sink data from StarRocks tables to Parquet-formatted (supported from v3.2 onwards) and ORC- or Textfile-formatted (supported from v3.3 onwards) Hive tables by using [INSERT INTO](../../sql-reference/sql-statements/data-manipulation/INSERT.md).

 To ensure successful SQL workloads on your Hive cluster, your StarRocks cluster must be able to access the storage system and metastore of your Hive cluster.
 StarRocks supports the following storage systems and metastores: